Information For Authors

 Proofs, reprints and manuscript charges: Electronic proofs will be sent as e-mail attachment to the corresponding author as a PDF file.
 Page proofs are considered to be the final version of the manuscript.
 With the exception of typographical or minor clerical errors, no changes will be made in the manuscript at the proof stage.

 Copyright: Submission of a manuscript imply: that the work described has not been published before and that it is not under consideration for publication elsewhere.
-The copyright of the article rests jointly with SMIJAR and the author(s).
-Written permission from Editor-in-Chief of SMIJAR is mandatory for using the article elsewhere in any format.
+The copyright of the article rests jointly with SAMUDRA and the author(s).
+Written permission from Editor-in-Chief of SAMUDRA is mandatory for using the article elsewhere in any format.